 2. Watch less tv

-It is easier than ever to accidentally spend the entire night mindlessly watching Working Moms on Netflix.
+It is easier than ever to accidentally spend the entire night mindlessly watching Schitt’s Creek on Netflix.
+(Has this been worse for anyone else during COVID-times?)
 If you are struggling for time in your day, take a week or two and track exactly when you watch tv and for how long.
 You might be (not so pleasantly) surprised at how much time you spend in front of that screen.

 When you do you inventory of when you watch tv and for how long you will probably notice patterns of when tv becomes a mindless time suck instead of something you enjoy and then turn off.
-For me it’s a bad idea to turn the tv on as soon as I tuck Hayes in for bed because it’s my first change to completely relax for the night and I could easily sit there the whole night.
+For me it’s a bad idea to turn the tv on as soon as we tuck the girls in for bed because it’s my first chance to completely relax for the night and I could easily sit there the whole night.
+(Hey, some nights you’re going to sit and watch tv (that’s ok!!), but for me feels best when I make a night of tv infrequent and intentional instead of often and accidental.
+Awareness is key.)

 3. Plan ahead

 Jeff and I spend a solid hour planning our week ahead on Sundays and it makes all of the difference.
-We know who is picking up Hayes, who is cooking dinner for the night, and what chores need to be completed in an out of the house.
+We know who is taking and picking up the girls from daycare, who is cooking dinner for the night, and what chores need to be completed in an out of the house.
 It’s not always perfect, but planning ahead sets everyone in our family up to make the most of each day.

 4. Wake up earlier